Uncover these six parent secrets you need to know—and discover pointers on how you can approach and partner with the parents of kids in your ministry.

 —Mike, father of two; Denver, Colorado

 There are parents in your ministry who don’t know what’s beneficial for you to know.
 Others may be at a loss as to how to approach you with sensitive information.
 Create non-threatening inroads of communication with parents.
 If you have suspicions that something is going on or you’ve heard information through the grapevine, ask the parents directly and with compassion.
-(If you discover something that triggers red flags, follow your church’s policy for mandated reporting.)
+(If you discover something that triggers red flags, follow your state requirements and church’s policy for mandated reporting.)
 When you make the first, gentle move to open communication, it can be the first step in building a bridge between a hurting family and you.

 The Sixth Secret